jiangmiao/toffee-script/README.md

 ToffeeScript v1 provide easy way to handle callback, but there are some limitation, eg exception handling.
 And now there is a new modern native way to handle asynchronous function.

-The grammar is different from v1 to v2, so ToffeeScript v2 is **NOT** compatible with v1.
+The grammar is different from v1 to v2, so ToffeeScript v2 is not compatible with v1.
 It is base on CoffeeScript v2 which support await/async.

 ### Features